Healthy Homes Assessment Pandora

 Pandora Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Pandora and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory for all Pandora and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that prove compliance with the Healthy Homes Standards that apply or will apply to your rental home.
+• Property managers and landlords are required to keep records of their conformance with each Healthy Homes Standards that apply or will be in force during the tenancy of your rental home.

-• Private landlords and property managers must ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed Tenancy.
+• Property managers and private landlords are required to ensure their rental properties comply to the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

-• All boarder households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

 Beginning 1 July 2024